Over the last three decades, my perspective on preaching has changed.

 - What I don’t say in the sermon is almost as important as what I do say.

-This first item is because it’s hard to acquire and maintain people’s attention.
-I’m trying to be intentional with my first two minutes.
 If it’s a congregation that already knows me and my ministry, I might not give any introductory remarks during the sermon time.
-If you must promote or provide other informational updates, try this.
-Change up the order to give those updates at a different time than the preaching portion of the service.
+If you must promote or provide other informational updates, try this: Give those updates at a different time than the preaching portion of the service.
 When it’s time for preaching, that’s what I want to do!
-If I spend five to ten minutes talking about ministry updates immediately before beginning the sermon, it starts flat, and in many minds, I’m charged with a much longer sermon.
+If I spend five to ten minutes talking about ministry updates immediately before beginning the sermon, it starts flat, and I’m charged with a much longer sermon.

 When done appropriately, I infuse the first two minutes with power.
 That can be accomplished by stating the explicit purpose of the message, like the sermon in a sentence and the big idea that I want everyone to take home with them.
-Usually, I will begin by clearly enunciating my text while looking at the congregation.
-At times I will start with an illustration that helps set up the text and theme of the sermon.
+Usually, I begin by clearly enunciating my text while looking at the congregation.
+At times, I start with an illustration that helps set up the text and theme of the sermon.

 Pastors, you can accomplish this second item with ease.
-Accept that making disciples through preaching and teaching is done over a long period.
+Accept that making disciples through preaching and teaching is done over time.
 The discipleship process continues in small building blocks.
 Refuse to give a data dump of all your insight on the eschatological implications of the first four chapters of Revelation.
 There are times and places for that, but your Sunday morning sermon is not that place or time.

 What do you think about these two items I’m trying to give more attention to?
-Whether you stand in the pulpit or sit in the pew, I’d like to hear your thoughts.
-What, in your humble opinion, makes for good preaching?

 Good thoughts which I am in agreement with.